DNM1008/Firefox-userChrome/README.md

 In "userContent.css", I set the background picture to the image, in my folder it's "Ambitious but rubbish.jpg".

-In "userChrome.css", I hide the tool bar above altogether, you can still access it using F6 (I recommend switching to other shortcuts) and put the addressbar above the tabs bar
+In "userChrome.css", I hide the tool bar above altogether, you can still access it using F6 (I recommend switching to other shortcuts)